Fort Pickens: Historic Fort on Santa Rosa Island

 - Construction and Purpose:

-- Fort Pickens was built between 1829 and 1834 as part of a series of forts designed to protect the U.S. coastline.
+- Fort Pickens was built from 1829 to 1834 as part of a broader system of coastal forts designed to protect major American harbors.

 - Civil War Importance:

-- Fort Pickens was one of the few Southern forts that remained under Union control during the Civil War.
+- Fort Pickens was one of the few forts in the South that remained under Union control throughout the Civil War.

 - Geronimo’s Imprisonment: